sandeep-sm/sandeep-sm.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a Senior Research Engineer at Samsung, working in the Vision Research Group which contributes to the latest vision based solutions for Samsung flagship devices.
-Currently I am working on a Image and Video Super-Resolution solution for the device capture pipeline.
-I aspire to work in the intersection of Computer vision and Human cognition.
+Currently I am working on an Image and Video Super-Resolution solution for the device capture pipeline.
+I aspire to work in the intersection of computer vision and human cognition.
 I am also interested in developing novel efficient architectures for deploying such solutions on resource contrained devices.

 I graduated with a Master's (Honors) and Bachelor's in Tech. from the Department of Electronics and Electrical Communication Engineering, Indian Institute of Technology Kharagpur.
 I specialize in Visual Image Processing and Embedded systems.
 I also did my minor in Computer Science and Engineering at the same place.